0xZ0F/Z0FCourse_ReverseEngineering/0x400-BasicReversing/0x403-HelloWorld.md

 # Hello World
-I don't think there is a better way to start reversing than a classic "Hello World" program.
+A "Hello World" program isn't going to be much different than the one covered in [0x402-FunctionCall](0x402-FunctionCall.md).
 There are many ways to make program print "Hello World!" in C++, I will be showing the two main ways.
 One with `printf()` and another with `std::cout`.
+It sounds simple, but we will cover some very important concepts.

 ## Source Code
-I usually won't be giving you the source code, but since we are just starting out here it is.
 #### Using `printf()`:
 <p>
   <img height="100" src="[ignore]/HelloWorldPrintf.png">